mineiros-io/pre-commit-hooks/README.md

 **GNU Make**
 - [phony-targets](https://github.com/mineiros-io/pre-commit-hooks/blob/master/pre_commit_hooks/make/phony-targets.sh):
   This hook validates if targets that are marked as `PHONY` actually exist.

+**GNU Make**
+- [markdown-link-check](https://github.com/tcort/markdown-link-check): Checks that all of the hyperlinks in a markdown text to determine if they are alive or dead.

 ## Installation & Dependencies
 Install [pre-commit](https://pre-commit.com/).
 E.g. `brew install pre-commit`